Skip to content

 Layout & colour

-Appearance settings continued — Top Navigation toggle, Primary Color, Secondary Color, Background Color, and Login Page section with the login background image.Below the brand assets: layout, colour palette, and the login page background.
+Appearance settings continued — Top Navigation and Enable user view quick navigation toggles, Primary/Secondary/Background colours, and the Login Page section.Below the brand assets: the navigation toggles, colour palette, and the login page background.

 • Top Navigation — when on, the main menu sits across the top bar instead of in a left sidebar.
 When off (default), users get the left-rail layout shown throughout this guide.